-The technical and functional requirements described in this version of the QTF focuses on three information exchange modalities for QHINs:
+The technical and functional requirements described focus on three information exchange modalities for QHINs:

 - QHIN Query

 - QHIN Message Delivery

 - Facilitated FHIR

 The QTF also describes high-level functional requirements QHINs must support for exchange within their health information networks.
 So long as QHINs are able to achieve the required functional outcomes within their networks, they generally have the operational flexibility to select appropriate standards and approaches consistent with the needs of their business environments.
 In limited instances, the QTF may specify a particular element of Participant or Subparticipant behavior in order to ensure consistency in QHIN-to-QHIN behavior.